Small Garden Ideas

 We know you’ve heard about this many times, but adding colourful flowers help liven up the available space.
 Adding flowers like marigolds, cosmos, hydrangeas, and other perennials will keep the garden looking bright for several months in the year.

 What most people are unaware of is that several herbs also have beautiful flowers.
 Herbs like dill, spring onions, basil, pineapple sage, thyme, rocket, and rosemary have gorgeous flowers that are dainty, yet pleasing to view.
 You could also utilise the herbs for cooking and other activities around the house like in diffusers or smudge sticks.
-Lemon thyme, tatsoi, and violets are some favourites for herb gardens.
+Lemon thyme, tatsoi, and violets are some favourites for herb gardens and potting benches.

-Add small artwork or art pieces to the garden to make it pop.
+Add small artwork or art pieces to the garden to make it pop such as a garden mirror.
 It reflects an eclectic style of gardening while making your garden seem unique.